optimumqa/cypress-boilerplate/README.md

 }
 ```

 There is no need to specify test files.
-If test files are not specified they'll be automatically set, depending on `team` and `product`, from `cypress/integration/`.
+If test files are not specified they'll be automatically set(depending on `team` and `product` from CLI).

 Behind the scenes: